periods bleeding: causes, treatment and advice

 - Certain diseases or conditions, such as lupus erythematosus, kidney failure, liver dysfunction and other endocrine disorders;

-- Or endometrial cancer.
+- Or endometrial cancer l.

-What are the treatments for bleeding periods?
+What are the treatments for periods bleeding?

 Ultrasound, a non-surgical treatment